The Image Local Autoregressive Transformer: Approach

 However, VQVAE will suffer from obscure information leakage for the local image synthesis, if the receptive field (kernel size) of vanilla convolution is larger than $1\times1$ as shown in Fig.~\ref{figure_mask}(a).
 Intuitively, each $3\times3$ convolution layer spreads the masked features to the outside border of the mask.
 Furthermore, multi-convolutional based $E$ accumulates the information leakage, which makes the model learn the local generating with unreasonable confidence, leading to model overfitting (see Sec.~\ref{ablation}).

 To this end, we present two-stream convolutions in TS-VQGAN as shown in Fig.~\ref{figure_mask}(a).
-Since the masked information is only leaked to a circle around the mask with each $3\times3$ convolution layer, we can just replace the corrupt features for each layer to lighten the negative influence to the normal CNN learning.
-For the given image mask $\mathbf{M}\in\mathbb{R}^{H\times W}$ that 1 means masked regions, and 0 means unmasked regions, it should be resized into $\mathbf{M}'$ with max-pooling to fit the feature size.
+Since the masked information is only leaked to a circle around the mask with each $3\times3$ convolution layer, we can just replace the corrupt features for each layer with masked ones.
+Thus, the influence of information leakage will be eliminated without hurting the integrity of both masked and unmasked features.
+Specifically, for the given image mask $\mathbf{M}\in\mathbb{R}^{H\times W}$ that 1 means masked regions, and 0 means unmasked regions, it should be resized into $\mathbf{M}'$ with max-pooling to fit the feature size.
 The two-stream convolution converts the input feature $\mathbf{F}$ into the masked feature $\mathbf{F}_{m}=\mathbf{F}\odot(1-\mathbf{M}')$, where $\odot$ is element-wise multiplication.
 Then, both $\mathbf{F}$ and $\mathbf{F}_{m}$ are convoluted with shared weights and combined according to the leaked regions $\mathbf{M}_{l}$, which can be obtained from the difference of convoluted mask as

 where $\mathrm{conv}_{\mathbf{1}}$ implemented with an all-one $3\times3$ kernel.
 Therefore, the output of two-stream convolution can be written as

 So the leaked regions are replaced with features that only depend on unmasked regions.
 Besides, masked features can be further leveraged for AR learning without any limitations.
 Compared with VQVAE, we replace all vanilla convolutions with two-stream convolutions in the encoder of TS-VQGAN.
 Note that the decoder $D$ is unnecessary to prevent information leakage at all.
 Since the decoding process is implemented after the AR generating of the transformer as shown in Fig.~\ref{figure_overview}.